COVID-19 Vaccine Shot for Kids Ages 5 to 11: Why is the Needle Shorter, Dosage less? An Expert Gives us Answers

 This is not a valid concern.
 This is not a weight-based drug.
 We are presenting antigen to their systemic circulation, which is very limited.
 The antigen is disseminated, and it has nothing to do with their weight.
 It’s about their age – they can be tall 9-year-olds, obese 9-year-olds, it has nothing to do with size.
 Traditionally, kids are really afraid of injections so when I refer to them as “little kids, little doses” it’s all about their age.

-Donna Duarte-Ladd is a California native, long-time Brooklyn resident, and the Executive Editor at New York Family.
+Donna Duarte-Ladd is a California native, long-time Brooklyn resident, and the Executive Director of Content Strategy for New York Family Media.
 She lives with her family in Brooklyn and Upstate New York, where you can find her on weekends running – literally running – after her two boys.